Cheetos/GCData_Project/CodeBook.md

 completeData.Y (data.frame): Merge of training and test labels

-completeData.subject (data.frame): Subject who performed the activity [1 - 30] (train and test sets together)
+completeData.subject (data.frame): Subject who performed the activity.
+It´s range is from 1 to 30 (train and test sets together)

 features (data.frame): The features obtained by calculating variables from the time and frequency domain